How to Extract Structured Data from PDF Documents with AI

 Then a Condition node routes each document to the right extraction prompt.

-Add the main extraction Connector node configured as a tool-augmented LLM call.
-Provide the extracted text and a strict Structured Output schema.
+Add the main extraction Connector node in Agent mode.
+Provide the extracted text in the prompt and a strict Response Schema that forces JSON output.
 Example for invoices:

 {